cenong/puzzler/PuzzlerDoc.md

 Initially, the highlighted color of the ```Start``` button was yellow.
 He felt that yellow was not a color that indicates forward motion and suggested that the color be changed to green.

 When he made a mistake during the game, the failure audio would be played.
 However, when he solved the puzzle successfully, he was immediately transitioned to the ```Restart``` screen.
 The immediate transition made the game anti-climactic, so he suggested a success audio to be played upon completion of the game.
+I implemented a cheering audio clip to be played when the player is successful.

 ## Scene Breakdown